3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

     nothing added to commit but untracked files present (use "git add" to track)
 ```

-3. Run `git diff` to see the changes that you have made, that have yet to be committed.

-4. This means that there is a new **untracked** file.
+5. This means that there is a new **untracked** file.
 Next, tell Git to take a snapshot of the contents of all files under the current directory (note the -A)

     ```bash
 $ git add -A